awpala/programming-primer/README.md

 * C. A Brief History of Modern Computing and Programming
   * C-1.
 Early Era (1800s to 1940s)
+    * The First Computers
+    * The von Neumann Architecture
   * C-2.
 Middle Era (1940s to 1970s)
+    * The Transistor
+    * Assembly Languages
   * C-3.
 Modern Era (1970s to Present)
+    * General-Purpose Programming Languages and Their Compilers
+    * Computer Networking and Cross-Compatibility Issues
+    * JavaScript and Web Applications
 * D. The Perfect Language Doesn't Exist :(
 * E. What Is a Program?
 * F. JavaScript Programming: Fundamental Concepts